Young Pioneers: German Democratic Republic

 Participation

 Almost every kid in the German Democratic Republic (DDR) had to participate in Young Pioneers.
 East Germans who participated in Pioneers report that were a kind of a double-edged sword.
-Children for all practical purposes had to join the Pioneers (and when older the FDJ) to have any chance of a higher education like college.
-Very few few kids refused to join.
+Children for all practical purposes had to join the Pioneers (and when older the FDJ) to have any chance of a higher education like college which essentially meant a decent job.
+Very few few East German children sid not join the Pioneers.

 Meetings